 1. “Are we HSPs hypersensitive to our physical sensations so that we complain about symptoms that other people don’t even notice?”

-Yes, sensitive people are more aware than non-HSPs of subtle feelings, sensations, and symptoms in the body.
+Yes, highly sensitive people are more aware than non-HSPs of subtle feelings, sensations, and symptoms in the body.

 But does that make us hypersensitive?
 No. Hypersensitive is not a description: it is a judgment.
 If someone calls me “hypersensitive,” she doesn’t mean “more sensitive than the average bear.”
 She means “too sensitive,” as in, “What is wrong with you?!
 You are TOO SENSITIVE.”